hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-documentcomposition-intro.md

 The following are supported usage scenarios for this profile:

-- Query for a clinical document for a patient
+- Query for a patient's clinical document
 - Record or update a clinical document for a patient

 ### Profile Specific Implementation Guidance
+None.

 <div class="stu-note" markdown="1">
 **Upcoming NCTS ValueSet Availability**